mlsdpk/mlsdpk.github.io/_posts/2021-02-16-lvalues-and-rvalues.md

 classes: wide
 title:  "Lvalues and Rvalues in C++"
 excerpt: "Understanding the meaning of lvalues and rvalues in C++"
-date: 2021-01-30
+date: 2021-02-16
-last_modified_at: 2021-02-09
+last_modified_at: 2021-02-16
-permalink: /blog/2021/01/30/lvalues-and-rvalues/
+permalink: /blog/2021/02/16/lvalues-and-rvalues/
 tags:
   - c++
 ---

 In this blog post, we will try to understand the meaning behind the C++ concepts: **lvalues** and **rvalues**.
 We, C++ Developers, use to write a lot of C++ codes and are already familiar with and encounter these concepts mostly in compiler errors and warning messages.
 Since these are formal definitions, many of us do not immediately clear with their meanings.
 Now, let's try to understand these concepts informally.
-Having a good understanding of lvalues and rvalues in C++ is essential to deep dive into advanced features of C++11 like **rvalue references** and **move semantics**.
+Having a good understanding of **lvalues** and **rvalues** in C++ is essential to deep dive into advanced features of C++11 like **rvalue references** and **move semantics**.
 {: .text-justify}

 Every [expression](https://en.cppreference.com/w/cpp/language/expressions) in C++ has a **type** and a **value category**.
 Prior to C++11, there were only two value categories: *lvalues* and *rvalues*.
 C++11 introduces three more value categories: **prvalue**, **xvalue**, and **glvalue**.
 In this post, we will fully ignore these value categories and only focus on **lvalue** and **rvalue**; however, if you want to learn more about these value categories, please refer to the original [cppreference](https://en.cppreference.com/w/cpp/language/value_category).